grafana/grafana/docs/sources/alerting/fundamentals/notifications/templates.md

 1. [Alert rule labels](#template-labels)

    - Labels are used to differentiate an alert instance from all other alert instances.
-   - Template labels when the labels from the query are incomplete or not descriptive enough.
-It is generally unnecessary.
+   - Template labels to add an additional label based on a query value, or when the labels from the query are incomplete or not descriptive enough.

 1. [Notification templates](#template-notifications)
    - Notification templates are used by contact points for consistent messaging in notification titles and descriptions.